Does Chamomile Tea Have Caffeine

 Q: Who should not drink chamomile tea?

-A: While chamomile tea is safe for most people, there are a few who might want to be cautious:
+A: While chamomile tea is safe for most people, there are a few who might aspire to be cautious:

 1. People with allergies: Some folks might be allergic to plants in the same family as chamomile, like ragweed, marigolds, or daisies.
 If that’s you, it’s best to check with a doctor before sipping on chamomile tea.

-2. Pregnant or nursing women: While chamomile is often used to soothe morning sickness, it’s always a good idea for expecting or breastfeeding moms to check with their healthcare provider before drinking any herbal teas.
+2. Pregnant or nursing women: While chamomile is often used to soothe morning sickness, it’s always an idea for expecting or breastfeeding moms to check with their healthcare provider before drinking any herbal teas.

 3. Those on certain medications: Chamomile can interact with some drugs, like blood thinners or sedatives.
 If you’re on medication, a chat with your pharmacist or doctor is a smart move.